Database encryption: Disadvantages of application-level encryption

 The first important disadvantage of Application-level encryption is that applications used by a firm will need to be modified to encrypt data themselves.
 This has the potential to consume a significant amount of time and other resources.
 Given the nature of opportunity cost firms may not believe that application-level encryption is worth the investment.
 In addition, application-level encryption may have a limiting effect on database performance.
 If all data on a database is encrypted by a multitude of different applications then it becomes impossible to index or search data on the database.
 To ground this in reality in the form of a basic example: it would be impossible to construct a glossary in a single language for a book that was written in 30 languages.
 Lastly the complexity of key management increases, as multiple different applications need to have the authority and access to encrypt data and write it to the database.

 Risks of database encryption

 When discussing the topic of database encryption it is imperative to be aware of the risks that are involved in the process.
 The first set of risks are related to key management.
 If private keys are not managed in an "isolated system", system administrators with malicious intentions may have the ability to decrypt sensitive data using keys that they have access to.
 The fundamental principle of keys also gives rise to a potentially devastating risk: if keys are lost then the encrypted data is essentially lost as well, as decryption without keys is almost impossible.

+How can encryption be used to secure data in a database?

+Encryption can be employed to enhance the security of data stored in a database by converting the information into an unreadable format using an algorithm.
+The encrypted data can only be accessed and deciphered with a decryption key, ensuring that even if the database is compromised, the information remains confidential.

+By encrypting sensitive data such as passwords, financial records, and personal information, organizations can safeguard their data from unauthorized access and data breaches.
+This process mitigates the risk of data theft and ensures compliance with data protection regulations.

+Implementing encryption in a database involves utilizing encryption technologies such as Advanced Encryption Standard (AES) or Transport Layer Security (TLS).
+Encryption keys must be securely managed to prevent unauthorized decryption of data.